 International Journal of Computational Learning & Intelligence

 <p>International Journal of Computational Learning & Intelligence is a peer reviewed journal published under Milestone Research Foundation (MRF).
 It publishes original research work/reviews/editorials on all futuristic aspects of computational learning and intelligence.
-The targeted papers should demonstrate the use and need of traditional techniques in computational learning and intelligence with impactful social relevance.</p>Milestone Research Foundationen-USInternational Journal of Computational Learning & Intelligence<p>CC Attribution-NonCommercial-NoDerivatives 4.0</p>Explainable Machine Learning Models For Detecting Malware in PDF Files
+The targeted papers should demonstrate the use and need of traditional techniques in computational learning and intelligence with impactful social relevance.</p>Milestone Research Foundationen-USInternational Journal of Computational Learning & Intelligence<p>CC Attribution-NonCommercial-NoDerivatives 4.0</p>Predicting EV Battery Lifespan Using Machine Learning

 <div><span lang="EN-IN">The Portable Document Format (PDF) is widely used for document sharing, making it a common target for cyber threats.
 Attackers often embed malicious code within PDFs to exploit system vulnerabilities.
 Traditional malware detection techniques struggle to keep up due to evolving attack methods and reliance on predefined feature sets.
 This study presents an improved approach for detecting PDF malware using machine learning and explainability analysis.
 A comprehensive dataset of 15,958 PDF samples—comprising benign, malicious, and evasive files—is developed for this research.
 Three widely used PDF analysis tools (PDFiD, PDFINFO, and PDF-PARSER) are employed to extract meaningful features, alongside additional derived features that enhance classification accuracy.
 Through systematic feature selection and empirical evaluation, an optimal feature set is identified.
 The proposed method is tested with various machine learning classifiers, with the Random Forest model achieving approximately 2% higher accuracy compared to baseline models.
 Additionally, a decision tree is generated to enhance model interpretability, offering insights into classification rules.
 A comparative analysis with existing studies highlights key findings and advancements in PDF malware detection</span></div>B Chennakasava ReddyG JagadeeshC Maheshwar ReddyC Venkateswara ReddyS Mohammed Jabeer